 }14feb: have volunteer to review find a couple of places for: connectivity and how we fit in the different connections e.g V2V 2) V2P

-5G connectivity benefits should not be coupled to C-V2X:
+C-V2X capability cannot be integrated into a commercial mobile network

-It is often wrongly assumed that the anticipated benefits of 5G connectivity are uniquely associated with the PC5 side link interface of C-V2X.
-Furthermore, the capability of 5G in terms of Vehicle-to-Network (V2N) communication achieved through the (Uu-logical interface between the User Equipment and the base station) communication interface is widely confused with C-V2X using PC5 for Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I).
-It is important to clarify that the V2N capability is a distinct function using separate frequency resources, usually in the spectrum below 3 GHz.
-We agree that cellular V2N connectivity could complement V2V and V2I to enable additional services when the vehicles are inside the coverage area of a cellular network.
-However, these benefits of V2N can be achieved regardless of whether the V2V and V2I communications are based on C-V2X or DSRC.
-The SCOOP project with a fleet of 3000 vehicles already demonstrates that cellular 4G connectivity for V2N can be successfully and efficiently combined with DSRC for V2V [6] }this reference seems to be broken.
+The Commission has been misled into believing that the anticipated benefits of 5G connectivity can accrue with the PC5 (direct communications between vehicle and other devices) side link interface of C-V2X.
+Despite the misleading name, this is not true.
+The facts are that C-V2X in its current form is only capable of broadcasting packets and is not capable of establishing direct peer-to-peer communications over any network including a 5G network.
+Furthermore, the capability of 5G in terms of Vehicle-to-Network (V2N) communication achieved through the (Uu-logical interface between the User Equipment and the eNobeB, base station) communication interface is widely confused with C-V2X using PC5 for Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I).
+It is important to clarify that the capability to connect to a commercial mobile network is a distinct function generally using separate frequency resources and a completely different mode of operation of an LTE module, usually in the spectrum below 3 GHz.
+While IEEE 802 agrees that cellular V2N connectivity could complement V2V and V2I safety-related functionality to enable additional services when the vehicles are inside the coverage area of a cellular network, this in no way replaces the need for optimized 5.9 GHz DSRC communications for ITS safety-related services.
+IEEE 802 notes that the European SCOOP project with a fleet of 3000 vehicles outfitted with ITS stations with both a DSRC (called G5 in Europe) and a cellular interface demonstrated that cellular 4G connectivity for V2N can be successfully and efficiently combined with DSRC for V2V safety [6].

-Vehicle-to-Pedestrian Communications (V2P)

-In its waiver request, the 5GAA states that “C-V2X enables direct, peer-to-peer mode communications […] between vehicles and pedestrians, cyclists and other vulnerable persons (“V2P”) […]”.
-This statement is false: C-V2X would not “enable” V2P, but instead make V2P vastly more complex and expensive compared to existing DSRC technology.
-Mobile phones of cyclists or pedestrians are not compatible with the C-V2X PC5 sidelink interface for direct peer-to-peer communication with vehicles at 5.9 GHz.
-Despite strong similarities, the cellular 4G/5G interface and the C-V2X PC5 interface cannot be integrated into a single radio interface because most pedestrians would not be willing to sacrifice all cellular data connectivity in order to receive V2P messages.
-Therefore, a second radio interface for C-V2X PC5 will be required.
-We anticipate that such additional hardware will only be integrated into expensive, high-end mobile phones, which would not be affordable to many children or elderly persons, i.e., to the most vulnerable road users.

-} 14feb: weshould not talk to costs we can not back that up as a SDO and would not pass the EC.
+} 14feb: weshould not talk to costs we cannot back that up as a SDO and would not pass the EC.

 } 14feb: focus the .11p and .11bd can enable V2P and P2X, etc. are there demonstrations to support?